 In Međimurje, where the Mura and Drava rivers embrace, where life intertwines with the waters that each carry in its basin a thousand shades – there, Muses did a great job, arranging a special river distributary of good stories.
 This is the Between Two Waters permanent exhibition, located in the Visitor Center in Križovec.

-The idea of such a special touch between the two rivers was born in 2015, when we began developing the concept and ideas for this exhibition as part of a larger project EU NATURA 2000 Project of Integration, according to the contract concluded with the Ministry of Environmental and Nature Protection.
-This contract included 30 projects within protected areas in Croatia.
-Since the end of 2019, when the practical realisation of the permanent exhibition began, we have worked with excellent illustrators, photographers, animators, translators, proofreaders and a large team of contractors consisting of graphic and product designers, IT and multimedia designers, lighting designers, experts in IT equipment and programming, carpenters and graphic experts…
+The idea of such a special touch between the two rivers was born in 2015, when we began developing the concept and ideas for this exhibition as part of a larger project EU Natura 2000 Project of Integration, according to the contract concluded with the Ministry of Environmental and Nature Protection.
+Since the end of 2019, when the practical realisation of the permanent exhibition began, we have worked with excellent illustrators, photographers, animators, translators, proofreaders and a large team of co-authors and contractors consisting of graphic and product designers, IT and multimedia designers, lighting designers, experts in IT equipment and programming, carpenters and graphic experts…

 The scenography of the exhibition in the Center is an invitation to celebrate the rivers and to experience sailing with all the senses: the tour is conceived as meandering down the rivers, from the springs to the river mouths, wandering through wetlands, sandbars, distributaries, oxbow lakes, floodplain forests, roaming through meadows and forests.
 In this walk through of the story and interaction, we encounter intertwined plant and animal kingdoms.
 We meet the quiet lives of fish and birds, bats, ducks, butterflies, dragonflies, deer, wild boars, otters, beavers, frogs and turtles, foxes, owls, eagles… In the tumultuous world of the exhibition, nothing is static, with the help of the excellent illustrations and videos clips of nature and animals that you would not have the opportunity to see live.